consod/connysbrain.eu/readme.md

 # Navigation Generator
 The scripts/generate_nav.py script automatically generates the navigation structure based on the docs/ folder hierarchy:

-Reads directory structure and .order files for custom ordering Extracts page titles from frontmatter when available, falls back to filename Automatically formats category names (e.g., eat_and_drink becomes Eat & Drink) Updates the nav section in zensical.toml after the copyright field Handles both single-line and multi-line copyright declarations The script ensures the navigation stays synchronized with the documentation structure without manual updates.
+Reads directory structure and .order files for custom ordering.
+Extracts page titles from frontmatter when available, otherwise falls back to filenameand automatically formats category names (e.g., eat_and_drink becomes Eat & Drink)
+Updates the nav section in zensical.toml after the copyright field Handles both single-line and multi-line copyright declarations The script ensures the navigation stays synchronized with the documentation structure without manual updates.